 We are committed to doing our part to accelerate the transition to a lower-carbon economy and reduce the impacts of climate change.
-We do this by increasing our operational efficiency; advancing clean technology; innovation; and other environmental solutions.
+We do this by increasing our operational efficiency, and advancing clean technology, innovation, and other environmental solutions.
 We engage our customers, team members, suppliers, and community partners in our efforts to reduce waste, conserve resources, and support resilient communities.

 We recognize the growing concerns related to climate change and will continue to do our part to find solutions.
 Statement on Climate Change